imagej/imagej.github.io/pages/ImgLib2_-_Accessors.md

 therefore we **setPosition** in line *051*.

-![UML for abstract RealRandomAccess class hierarchy](imglib2-abstract-accessors-real-new-vertical.png "UML for abstract RealRandomAccess class hierarchy")
+![UML for abstract RealRandomAccess class hierarchy](/images/pages/imglib2-abstract-accessors-real-new-vertical.png "UML for abstract RealRandomAccess class hierarchy")"

 Now let's use the **MandelbrotRealRandomAccess** to render a pixel
 image: